BIO330 Microbial Ecology and Physiology

 Contribution to seminars is evaluated during the semester.
 The seminar part must be approved before the student is allowed to take the final, written exam.

-Final written exam that has to be graded E or better.
+Final exam graded E or better to pass.

 Special requirements in Science